cloudevents/spec/kafka-protocol-binding.md

 The [Kafka][kafka] Protocol Binding for CloudEvents defines how events are mapped to [Kafka messages][kafka-message-format].

-## Status of this document

-This document is a working draft.

 ## Table of Contents

 1. [Introduction](#1-introduction)